khoih-prog/TimerInterrupt/README.md

 The correct choice is to use a Hardware Timer with Interrupt to call your function.

-These hardware timers, using interrupt, still works even if other functions is blocking.
-Moreover, they are much more precise (certainly depending on clock frequency accurary) than other software timers using millis() or micros().
-That's necessary if you need to measure some data with better accuracy.
+These hardware timers, using interrupt, still work even if other functions are blocking.
+Moreover, they are much more precise (certainly depending on clock frequency accuracy) than other software timers using millis() or micros().
+That's necessary if you need to measure some data requiring better accuracy.

 Functions using normal software timers, relying on loop() and calling millis(), won't work if the loop() or setup() is blocked by certain operation.
 For example, certain function is blocking while it's connecting to WiFi or some services.